clarkwkw/GECiv5Mod/README.md

 1. Clone the repository
 2. Open `Civ5Playground.civ5sln` with ModBuddy
 3. In Solution Explorer, right click on the solution, click `Build Solution` or just press `Ctrl + Shift + B`
+4. Copy everything under `Builtin` to the Civilization V installation path
-4. In Steam, launch the game Sid Meier's Civilization V
+5. In Steam, launch the game Sid Meier's Civilization V
-5. Navigate to [Mods], enable the mod `Civ5 Playground`, click [Next], and launch a single player game
+6. Navigate to [Mods], enable the mod `Civ5 Playground`, click [Next], and launch a single player game
-6. The mod should be activiated in the game
+7. The mod should be activiated in the game

 Note: If you want to check the debugging message / lua console log, launch FireTuner before launching the game in Steam.